rahulsreemvk/Book-Recommendation/README.md

 3.Find book recommendations for a given user ID.

 Different distance matrices are implemented and user can select which distance funcion to be used.

+Implemented accuracy check and comparison of different distance metrices used.